State independent contextuality advances one-way communication: Advantage in oblivious communication over classical channel implies preparation contextuality

 \section{Advantage in oblivious communication over classical channel implies preparation contextuality}

-The notion of preparation contextuality was proposed by Spekkens \cite{Spekkens2005}.
-We point out that the classical bound for any OC problem is same as for any preparation noncontextual theory, \be S \overset{PNC}{\leq} S_c. \ee This generalizes the result obtained for parity oblivious multiplexing \cite{Spekkens09}.
-As a consequence of our results, without imposing additional condition, operationally one may infer that any KS set provides an advantage in OC which implies preparation contextuality.
+We point out that the classical bound for an OC task is also the optimal bound in all theories that satisfy the notion of preparation noncontextuality \cite{Spekkens2005}.
+This generalizes the result obtained for parity oblivious multiplexing \cite{Spekkens09,banik,AC.etal,AA.etal,AH.etal,pan}.
+As we have shown KS sets yield advantage in OC, one may infer the consistency with previous result \cite{Spekkens2005} that KS contextuality for sharp measurements implies preparation contextuality.
+However, the presented approach connects KS sets to preparation contextuality via an operational task.

 Consider the ontological model $ \{\Lambda, \mu, \xi\}$ of an operational theory, where $\Lambda$ is the ontic state space and $\mu(\lambda|P) \in [0,1]$ is the probability distributions over the ontic space for some preparation $P$.
 Given an ontic state $\lambda$, $\xi(Z|M,\lambda)$ denotes the probability for an outcome $Z$ of measurement $M$.
-Let $p(Z|P,M)$ be the observed probability of getting the outcome $Z$ of a measurement $M$ on a preparation $P$, then $p(Z|M,P) = \sum_{\lambda\in\Lambda} \mu(\lambda|P) \xi(Z|M,\lambda).$ Denoting the set of all measurement outcome by $\mathcal{Z}_M$ corresponding to the measurement $M$, and $\mathcal{M}$ as the set of all possible measurements, two different preparations $P$ and $P'$ are operationally equivalent if \be \forall Z\in\mathcal{Z}_M, \forall M\in \mathcal{M},\ p(Z|M,P) = p(Z|M,P'). \ee In a preparation noncontextual ontological model, the ontic descriptions of two operationally equivalent preparations $P,P'$ are the same, i.e.,
+Let $p(Z|P,M)$ be the observed probability of getting the outcome $Z$ of a measurement $M$ on a preparation $P$, then $p(Z|M,P) = \sum_{\lambda\in\Lambda} \mu(\lambda|P) \xi(Z|M,\lambda).$ Denoting the set of all measurement outcome of a measurement $M$ by $\mathcal{Z}_M$, and $\mathcal{M}$ as the set of all possible measurements, two different preparations $P$ and $P'$ are operationally equivalent if \be \forall Z\in\mathcal{Z}_M, \forall M\in \mathcal{M},\ p(Z|M,P) = p(Z|M,P'). \ee In a preparation noncontextual ontological model, the ontic descriptions of two operationally equivalent preparations $P,P'$ are the same, i.e.,

 We also assume that the ontic probability distribution of a preparation which corresponds to a convex combination of two preparations, preserves the convexity at the ontic level.